MARA Student Experience

 Student Experience — MARA

-We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in Spring 2023.
-Note percentages are rounded and may not always equal 100. (n=4 responses)
+We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in spring 2025.
+Note percentages are rounded and may not always equal 100. (n=5 responses)

-• According to the survey respondents, the top strengths of the MARA program are its online learning environment, cost, flexibility, and curriculum
+- According to the survey respondents, the top strengths of the MARA program are its cost, online learning environment, and flexibility.

-• The survey respondents completed the MARA program in under 4 years.
+- 60% of the survey respondents completed the MARA program within three years.
 Did you know that you can complete the MARA program at your own pace, choosing the number of courses you want to take each semester?
 You have up to seven years to earn your graduate degree.

-• As an online school, we know the importance of timely technology help.
-100% of the survey respondents took advantage of the technology resource center and technology support we provide to students.
+- As an online school, we know the importance of timely technology help.
+100% of users were Satisfied with the technology resource center and technology support we provide to students.

-• Our school also provides robust career development resources to students, as well as offers individual consultations with a career advisor.
-Three out of four survey respondents used the career services.
+- Our school also provides robust career development resources to students, as well as offers individual consultations with a career advisor.
+100% of users were Satisfied with our career services.

-• Advising and student support are top priority at our school.
-Three out of four survey respondents sought help from their academic advisor.
+- Advising and student support are a top priority at our school.
+100% of the survey respondents sought help from their academic advisor.

 Our students also took advantage of a range of informal learning opportunities and activities that helped them expand their professional network and aid them with future job seeking.
 For example:

-• Three out of four survey respondents were members of professional associations.
+- 80% of the survey respondents joined a professional association.
 Did you know we give new Master of Archives and Records Administration students a free one-year membership to the Association for Information Science and Technology (ASIS&T), National Association of Government Archivists and Records Administrators (NAGARA), or the Society of American Archivists (SAA)?
 Learn more.

-• Extracurricular activities abound at our school.
-MARA students can expand their learning experiences by getting involved and participating in professional conferences, guest lectures, and the iSchool Student Research Journal.
-Did you know that we offer a MARA online lecture series that features guest presenters in the fields of archives, records and information governance?
-The MARA guest lectures and the SAA and ARMA conferences were a popular activity among the survey respondents.
+- Extracurricular activities abound at our school.
+The survey respondents expanded their learning experiences by getting involved and participating in professional conferences, volunteer opportunities, and guest lectures.
+The MARA online lecture series, featuring guest presenters in the fields of archives, records and information governance, is a bonus for MARA students.

 In addition, you’ll be in good company in our fully online master’s degree program.
-Here are some stats about our graduating MARA students as reported in the Spring 2023 exit survey:
+Here are some stats about our graduating MARA students as reported in the spring 2025 exit survey:

-• While earning their MARA degree, the survey respondents completed courses from Georgia, Oregon, New York and Virginia.
+- While earning their MARA degree, the survey respondents completed courses from California, Maryland, North Carolina, Washington, and Wisconsin.
 Our MARA program is offered exclusively online, and there are no on-campus orientations or other required in-person events.

-• Our online program allows students the flexibility to continue working while pursuing their MARA degree.
-75% of the survey respondents were both students at our school and working professionals.
+- Our online program allows students the flexibility to continue working while pursuing their MARA degree.
+100% of the survey respondents were both students at our school and working professionals in archives, government and business sectors.

-• 25% of the survey respondents stated they were the first person in their family to obtain a master’s degree.
-Learn more about the First Generation Student Group
+- 60% of the survey respondents stated they were the first person in their family to obtain a master’s degree.
+Learn more about the First Generation Student Group.

 10 Reasons to Enroll in the MARA Program